 Based on the leaked information we saw recently, I would expect that holders of a Club Lloyds current account will earn an extra 0.1 Avios per £1 (0.2 Avios per £1 for foreign transactions).
 This takes you up to 0.5 Avios per £1 for UK spending and 1 Avios per £1 for foreign spending.
 For this to kick in, you must have had a Club Lloyds current account for at least six months.

-And if you had the £50 fee premium version of the Lloyds Duo Avios card?
+And if you had the £50 fee premium version?

 I don’t know.
 I haven’t heard from a reader who had that version.
 I would imagine that the premium card is being scrapped and that everyone is being moved to the free version outlined above.
 This would mean the end of the 2-4-1 voucher, although that is not a major loss as it was restricted to Economy travel.
 This is only an educated guess at this stage.